Techmonk

 Average CAC For E-commerce Companies

-Finding an average CAC for eCommerce can be challenging since the most common cost per acquisition remains highly contradictory and depends on various factors, such as industry type, target audience, and marketing channel.
+Finding an average customer acquisition cost for e-commerce can be challenging since the most common cost per acquisition remains highly contradictory and depends on various factors, such as industry type, target audience, and marketing channel.
 Still, it helps eCommerce businesses compare their CAC with other peers to see whether they are generous with their expenses.

 For instance, industries with high rivalry, such as FMCG or electronics, would contain high CAC due to advertising and marketing promotion in this industry.
 On the other hand, businesses that sell selective categories of products or to specific categories of customers might have a lower CAC.